 I usually wear loose clothing, and I’ll even bring clothing to change into if I’m going to spray right after work.
 My go to is a pair of Nike shorts, sandals, and a sweatshirt or long sleeve top.
-Depending on the circumstances, I try to avoid putting my bra back on after spraying just because sometimes your bra will leave weird imprints.
-(I’m an A-Cup, so this offense isn’t noticeable in my world.
-If you aren’t big on going braless, maybe try a sports bra or something without wire!)
+If possible, wear a wire free bra or even go braless; some bras can affect your tan.

 [4.]
 Choosing your color